moderndatacompany/dataos.info/docs/resources/stacks/bento/bloblang/bloblang_core_features.md

 # Out: {"foo":{"first":"hey","second":"yo"},"bar":{"first":"sup","second":"waddup"}}
 ```

-Within a map the keyword root refers to a newly created document that will replace the target of the map, and this refers to the original value of the target.
-The argument of apply is a string, which allows you to dynamically resolve the mapping to apply.
+Within a map, the keyword `root` refers to a newly created document that will replace the target of the map, while `this` refers to the original value of the target.
+The argument of `apply` is a string, allowing dynamic resolution of the mapping to apply.

 ## Import Maps